Charles Davies Sherborn

 Charles Davies Sherborn (30 June 1861 – 22 June 1942) was an English bibliographer, paleontologist and geologist.
 His magnum opus was the compilation of the Index Animalium, an 11-volume, 9,000-page work that catalogued the 444,000 names of every living and extinct animal discovered between 1758 and 1850.
 This work is considered the bibliographic foundation for zoological nomenclature.
-In addition, Sherborn authored almost 200 books, papers, and catalogs on a wide variety topics in natural history.
+In addition, Sherborn authored almost 200 books, papers, and catalogs on a wide variety of topics in natural history.
 He made important contributions to the study of microfossils and was a founding member and first president of the Society for the Bibliography of Natural History.
 In recognition of his endeavours he was awarded an Honorary Doctorate from Oxford University.

 Early life

 Sherborn was the eldest son of Charles William Sherborn, a Chelsea engraver of some renown, and Hannah Sherborn (née Simpson).
 As a youth he was an enthusiastic collector of rocks, fossils, and freshwater shells.
 His father ran into difficulties in business which forced him to quit studies at 14 and seek work.
 For the next several years he worked in the book trade at a bookshop on Bond Street followed by work as a clerk in a tailoring shop.
 During his spare time he studied at the Museum of Practical Geology and read at the library of the Victoria and Albert Museum.

 Sherborn was a descendant of the Sherborn family who had owned Fawns Manor in Bedfont since the 17th century.
 In the course of researching his family history, he came into contact with William Sherborn, his fourth cousin once removed, still in possession of the Manor, and on William's death in 1912 (the same year as Charles William Sherborn's death, making Charles Davies Sherborn the rightful inheritor) came into ownership of the Manor, although he never took up residence there, preferring to remain in Fulham.
 On Charles Davies Sherborn's own death in 1942, the Manor was inherited by his nephew Ronald Thorne Sherborn, father of the conservationist Derek Sherborn.